“Finally!” Ronke exclaimed, throwing her hands in the air for emphasis.

 “AK, who the hell cares if you re-marry?”
 Ronke finally said.

 It was Akudo’s turn to blink, in confusion.

 “Sure, if you find love again and you are willing to, why not?
 But that is entirely up to you.
 All I want is for you to date!
 Or at least have a bit of a social life.
 Go out, have fun, do something for yourself.
-You are only thirty-three for goodness sake!
+You are only thirty-two for goodness sake!
 You are much too young to be withering away.”

 “I know single mothers with kids younger than yours that still make time for one owambe or another.
 You haven’t even made an effort.
 For instance, you have a whole week to yourself; what have you done?”

 “Well…I was planning on going shopping with my best friend tomorrow.”
 Akudo said, a sheepish smile spreading across her face.